 See TIR 99-18 regarding the waiver of G.L. c.
 62C, § 33(c) late‑pay penalties and suspension or involuntary collection activities under G.L. c.
 62C, § 32(e) when the taxpayer administratively disputes the assessment (or any portion thereof) within DOR or at the Appellate Tax Board or Probate Court.

 Extensions of Time to File: May not apply.

 Amended Returns: No special form is required to amend a return.
 Check the “Amended return” box at the top of the IFTA-100.

 Refunds: A refund may be claimed on the IFTA tax report for any overpayment of tax in a reporting period.
 Complete line #11 on the IFTA tax report to request a refund.
-A refund will be issued after the DOR has determined that all tax liabilities, including any outstanding audit assessments, have been satisfied.
+A refund will be issued after DOR determines tax liabilities, including any outstanding audit assessments, are satisfied.
 A refund may be denied if the licensee is delinquent in filing any quarterly tax report(s).

 If a refund is not requested, the credit will be carried forward to the next period.
 Earned credits will expire if not used after eight (8) quarters.

 Changing Information or Status: Changes must be submitted in writing to the address given below.
 New decals must be ordered by submitting a new application.